Rates Information

 Waste Management Contribution

 This is a fixed annual charge applied to all properties and funds the operational costs of waste management including Council’s landfill sites, transfer stations and site rehabilitation works.
-If you do not receive a bin collection service, only the Waste Management Contribution will be
+If you do not receive a bin collection service, only the Waste Management Contribution will be listed on your rates notice.

 Bin Collection Services